 3 What are the optimum methods to ensure appropriate system compatibility, such as:

-– backward compatibility of higher order multichannel sound systems with lower order sound systems already specified in Recommendation ITU-R BS.775-2;
+– backward compatibility of higher order multichannel sound systems specified in Recommendation ITU-R BS.2051 with lower order sound systems already specified in Recommendation ITU-R BS.775 while retaining at least part of the enhanced listening experience inherent in the use of advanced sound systems, in terms of greater impression of presence and sound depth, without providing a sub-optimal experience if the sound reproduction system differs from that envisioned by the method employed;

-– forward compatibility of lower order sound systems already specified in Recommendation ITU-R BS.775-2 with higher order multichannel sound systems;
+– forward compatibility of lower order sound systems already specified in Recommendation ITU-R BS.775 with higher order multichannel sound systems;

-– compatibility of multichannel sound systems with other sound reproduction systems (e.g. holographic reproduction)?

-4 What are the optimum coding parameters for representation of sound signals to ensure high sound quality for programme production?

-5 What are the requirements for digital audio interfaces for interconnection of digital audio equipment, taking into account the need for transmitting auxiliary data along with the programme?

-6 What are the requirements to apply to transcoding of audio signals from one format to another?

-7 What are the requirements for file types and wrappers for use in multichannel audio production and programme exchange?
+4 What are the requirements for file types and wrappers for use in multichannel audio production and programme exchange?

-8 What Recommendations should be developed, and what technologies could be used to satisfy these requirements?
+5 Which methods may be employed in order to scale audio programmes for different screen sizes using channel-based, object-based or scene-based paradigms in order to maintain audio-visual coherence for screens varying in size, including from personal/mobile consumption to large screen representations?

+6 What audio metering characteristics should be used to provide accurate indication of subjective loudness of programmes produced in the advanced sound systems?

 further decides

-1 that the results of the above studies should be included in (a) Recommendation(s) ;
+1 that the results of the above studies should be included in (a) Recommendation(s) or (a) Report(s);

-2 that the above studies should be completed by 2012.
+2 that the above studies should be completed by 2016.